dlc/ttcsbrandon/README.md

 In order to build the site, you'll need a clone of this repo and a copy of [Template Toolkit][tt2] installed, with all its dependencies.
 This includes a modern Perl.
-No database is used, and no assumptions are made about the type of web server or its capabilities.
+No database is used, and very few assumptions are made about the type of web server or its capabilities, beyond being Apache.

 The commands to run are: